Ready to hack visual design using Pinterest templates to create visuals that catch attention?

 - Dropped in 3 images with similar hues and mood or “feel”.

-- Changed one of the header fonts.
+- We changed one of the header fonts.

 Hot Tip: If you are going to add multiple images to the one design, do as we did above in this example.
 Choose images with a similar filter, color, look or feel.
 It gives them a seamless feel while mixing it up!